 - General Studies: A common and compulsory programme of study that integrates Humanities, Sciences, Development and Policy Studies and also offers Languages-English, Indian- Hindi and Kannada as well as Foreign (Spanish, French and German)

-- Interim: An introduction to practice in new and emerging areas of art and design
+- Interim: An introduction to practice in new and emerging areas of art and design.
+In this period, the students usually work under the tutelage of a visiting artist/ creative practitioner for a project that will be showcased in the public

 - Electives: Of three kinds- this program allows students to expand their skills, develop the interests as well as provide opportunities for travel exchange

-- Internship/Apprenticeship: Compulsory work experience done over the summer-break between the 6th and 7th semester
+- Internship/Apprenticeship: Compulsory work experience done over the summer-break between the 6th and 7th semester.
+We recommend that our students intern with publishing houses/ production houses during this period

-- Project involves the application, synthesis and demonstration of capabilities acquired, and is a qualifier to the thesis
+- Project involves the application of skills; synthesis and demonstration of the capabilities acquired, and is a qualifier to the thesis.
+This is also the final summative assessment and portfolio building independent/group endeavor

 The Creative Writing program, as with the rest of the courses at Srishti, fosters a “community of practice” where writers come to discuss, create, and finesse their skills.
 The course is conducted through different modalities—studios, workshops, and charrettes —all aimed at enabling students to practice their writing in-class and expand their boundaries by engaging in a dialogue, not just with others students, but across departments and disciplines.
 From blogging and reading groups to conferences and art festivals, students are encouraged to use a plethora of platforms to engage with a wider audience and create work that is creative as well as critical.